Spin noise of exciton-polaritons in microcavities

 with $\langle \ldots \rangle_z$ meaning the averaging over the fluctuations of $S_z$.
-The treatment of the general case is beyond the scope of the present work, here we consider two limiting cases: the regimes of (a) fast and (b) slow fluctuations.
+The treatment of the general case is beyond the scope of this work, here we consider two limiting cases: the regimes of fast and slow fluctuations, respectively.